RedHatEdge/patterns/patterns/scaling-deployments-msp/README.md

 7. **Flexibility:** MSPs can easily onboard new customers, retire old customers, and contextualize/customize where required through one process.

 ## Solution
+Using modern tooling and processes, the main goals of this pattern are:
+1. Increase the number of instances for customers that can be managed
+2. Increase the consistency between deployments
+3. Allow for customizations between deployments relative to customer requirements
+4. Leverage code and code reviews as the "source of truth" for deployments

 This pattern leverages two main elements to achieve a solution:
 - Using code as the source of truth for deployments
 - Using GitOps tooling and practices to manage and enforce deployments